adam-thomas/adam-thomas.github.com/_posts/2015-08-11-technical-debt.markdown

 title: Technical debt
 ---

-# So you own a house
+# Technical debt: So you own a house

 Suppose you own (or rent) a house, and you live in it, as people with houses are wont to do.
 Your possessions take up space, but you have shelves and drawers to put everything in.